ognistik/alfred-pasteflow/README.md

 ---
 ## Closing & Tips

 Phew!
 Thank you for making it this far.
 After diving into this project, I've got a whole new respect for clipboard manager developers.
-Who knew the processing and sorting logic for a single paste stack would turn into such a beast?
+Who knew the processing and sorting logic for a simple paste stack would turn into such a beast?
 But hey, that complexity opened up a world of cool options.

 <details>
   <summary><b>👇️ Here are some tips/ideas you may find useful:</b></summary>